giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 * SubscriptionID
 * TenantID

-__Note__: contact tou your Account Engineer, who will help you to find a secure way to share this information.
+**Note**: contact tou your Account Engineer, who will help you to find a secure way to share this information.
 Our recommended tool is [Keybase](https://keybase.io/).

 #### Step 3 - Post deployment cleanup

 Once all necessary information is provided, our engineers create the management cluster.
 With the provided permissions, they work within your subscription to provision and validate the infrastructure, ensuring a seamless and efficient process.

 When Giant Swarm completes the management cluster provision, our engineers can clean up part of the initial setup.
-The _Giant Swarm Service Principal_ can be deleted as it is used only for the initial bootstrap, during which an [Azure user-assigned managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp) is created.
+The _Giant Swarm Service Principal_ can be deleted as it's used only for the initial bootstrap, during which an [Azure user-assigned managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp) is created.

 ### Virtual machine templates

 #### Accept legal terms for Flatcar Linux

 Giant Swarm deploys [Flatcar Linux](https://www.flatcar-linux.org/) images for Kubernetes cluster nodes.
-It is developed by Kinvolk and taken from the Azure Marketplace.
-In order to be able to run the images, it is required by Azure to accept the legal terms.
+It's developed by Kinvolk and taken from the Azure Marketplace.
+In order to be able to run the images, it's required by Azure to accept the legal terms.

 Please run the following command prior to creating a cluster on a given subscription: